Quintus79/furigana_markdown/README.md

     図（と）書（しょ）館（かん）で本（ほん）を読（よ）みます。

 ## Installation
-Just copy the script into your python markdown extension directory, eg.
+1. Copy the script into your python markdown extension directory, eg.
 `/usr/lib/python3/dist-packages/markdown/extensions/`
+2. In `settings.py`, add `"MARKDOWN_EXTENSIONS": [ "markdown.extensions.furigana", ],` to the "default" dictionary
+(and to the dictionaries for variants you use as well).
+3. In `settings.py`, add the following to the "WHITELIST_TAGS" list in the "default" dictionary (and any other dictionaries you use): `"ruby", "rb", "rp", "rt"`.

 ## License
 furigana_markdown is licensed under the MIT license.